konradpabjan/move-labeled-or-milestoned-issue/README.md

 ### Demo
 This demo shows an issue that has the priority label added automatically get moved from column `New issues should show up here` to `Priority labeled stuff should automatically move here`

-All in all takes less than 30 seconds from the time the label is added to the time the issue is moved in the project

 ![](demo.gif)

 ### Use Case